-The EC has also put in place requirements concerning the handling, transport, packaging and identification of GMOs, for any use foreseen in Article 18 of the Protocol.
+The EC has put in place an exhaustive set of requirements concerning the handling, transport, packaging and identification of GMOs, for any use foreseen in Article 18 of the Protocol.

 In relation to Article 18(1), the EC wishes to recall that existing EC legislation contains appropriate rules on the safe transport, handling and packaging of GMOs.
 These rules are contained in: